-- The McDonalds bus location is the most convenient being a couple blocks from the festivities following Phil’s prognostication.
+- The McDonalds bus location is the most convenient only a couple blocks from the festivities following Phil’s prognostication.

 - Several children are among the crowd and no one we encounter seems overly intoxicated.
 Many brought their own drinks and snacks to Gobbler’s Knob.

 - Punxsutawney Phil is over 100 years old.
 Each year he drinks a magic elixir giving him 7 more years of life.
 According to the Inner Circle, Phil has not been wrong in 133 years.
 According to CNN, Phil is correct 40% of the time.